 I am also venturing into the memory methods used by societies in the early stages of literacy, in particular those of European classical and medieval cultures and the extraordinary development from pictorial to the full Chinese script, read and spoken today.

-These two new books arise from the experience of writing fourteen earlier books and slowly learning my trade.
+The new books arise from the experience of writing fourteen earlier books and slowly learning my trade.
 They have also grown out of working in a variety of disciplines which all informed the academic research.
 The My Books page talks about my three popular science books, my novel, Avenging Janie, and ten books for schools.
 The popular science books also have their own pages: The Skeptic’s Guide to the Paranormal, Crocodile and Spiders.

 With a background in engineering, physics, mathematics, information technology and gifted education, I have spent decades in teaching.
 A full Curriculum Vitae can be found here.